ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Assess both the positions and the players
 - Get historical data on past performance (performance reviews, etc)
 - Meet 1-1 to assess team performance.
 Essentially I should meet and learn everyone, getting to know them personally, then understand how they work and their questions / abilities from an execution standpoint - great questions on page 176
 - Test their judgment?
 (Not sure if I agree with the way this one is framed.
-I believe this could be confrontational and maybe feel like a “gotcha” for the employee)
+I believe this could be confrontational and maybe feel like a "gotcha" for the employee)
 - Assess the team as a whole
     - Study the data: reports of team meetings, Jira, previous release targets, morale surveys
     - Systematically ask questions: assess responses to the questions and see how they align or don’t align
     - Probe group dynamics: how do people interact?
 Alliances?
 Attitudes?
 - Evolve the team, after 30 days should be able to assign people to the following categories: note.
 I think 30 days is very aggressive.
 Half of your first few days of onboarding, will not even be able meet with team members.
-So the question is “when does the clock tick on 90 days”
+So the question is "when does the clock tick on 90 days"
 - Categories
     - Keep in place
     - Keep and develop